bulbul5391/docker-laravel10/README.md

 Enable App\Providers\BroadcastServiceProvider::class, from providers section of app.php file.

+Or you can clone pusher branch for source code. git clone --branch pusher --single-branch https://github.com/bulbul5391/docker-laravel10.git

 ## Install Laravel Echo

 [Laravel Echo](https://laravel.com/docs/10.x/broadcasting#client-pusher-channels) is a JavaScript library that makes it painless to subscribe to channels and listen for events broadcast by your server-side broadcasting driver.
 You may install Echo via the NPM package manager.
 In this example, we will also install the pusher-js package.